vrun33/RISC-V-Processor/README.md

 4) `Test_SumN_exp.txt` contains instructions for adding the first N Natural Numbers (9 instructions)

 5) `Test_LinearSearch_exp.txt` contains instructions for Running a Linear search on an array and store the 0-based index (9 instructions)

+6) `Test_FaultInstruction_exp.txt` contains instructions similar to `Test_Basic_exp.txt` but with a fault instruction (19 instructions).
+The output is unaffected by the fault instruction.